-Verification of BBBEE ownership is governed by the Codes of Good Practice on BBBEE (the Code) which were gazetted on 9 February 2007 in terms of Section 9(1) of the Broad-Based Black Economic Empowerment Act (No. 53 of 2003).
+Verification of BBBEE ownership is governed by the amended Codes of Good Practice on BBBEE (the Code) which were gazetted on 11 October 2013 in terms of Section 9(1) of the Broad-Based Black Economic Empowerment Act (No. 53 of 2003).
 The methodology followed for the verification and certification of Remgro’s contributions to BBBEE ownership was taken from the provisions of Code Series 100, Statement 102 – Recognition of Sale of Assets.

-It should be noted that, in addition to the above, there is also black ownership included in the shareholdings in Remgro held by institutional investors (refer here) where Remgro’s major shareholders are disclosed.
-Due to the fact that the records of the ultimate beneficiaries of these shareholdings are not readily available by race and gender, it was not quantified.
+It should be noted that, in addition to the above, there is also black ownership included in the shareholdings in Remgro held by institutional investors (refer here in the Integrated Annual Report where Remgro’s major shareholders are disclosed).
+During the year under review, an exercise was done to determine and accordingly include the indirect black ownership through these mandated investments.

 |Socio-economic development||Corporate social investment for the benefit of black persons||5||5.00|

-The composition of Remgro’s Board is structured in such a way as to ensure that the collective skills and experience of directors are suitable to carry out its responsibilities and to achieve the Company’s objectives.
-The Board transformed considerably during the past years, with five of the eleven non-executive directors (45%) being black.
-On Management Board level, one of the five members is also black.
+The Board transformed considerably during the past years, with five of the ten non-executive directors (50%) being black.
+On Management Board level, one of the six members is black.